-This article is a step by step guide on Monitor Calibration.
-It will help beginners and intermediate level photographers to calibrate their monitors or screens for accurate post-processing of the images.
+This article is a step-by-step guide on Monitor Calibration or Screen Calibration.
+It will help beginners and intermediate-level photographers to calibrate their monitors or screens for accurate post-processing of the images.

 Are you wondering why your prints are showing different colors than how you have seen them on your monitor?